TameemZahid/project1/MicroK8s-Integration-with-Gitlab.md

 > [!NOTE]
-> This document is prepared with the help of official documentation that can be found [here](https://docs.gitlab.com/runner/install/kubernetes/)
+> This document is prepared with the help of [official documentation](https://docs.gitlab.com/runner/install/kubernetes/)

 **Installing Helm chart**